electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 and summarise all the past cases.

-We'll start with our own wallet for Bitcoin SV, then we'll look at the equivalent wallet for Bitcoin Cash and finally we'll look at the original wallet from Bitcoin Core.
-And finally, we'll see what conclusions we can come to from the research.
+We'll start with our own wallet for Bitcoin SV, then we'll look at the equivalent wallet for Bitcoin Cash and lastly we'll look at the original wallet from Bitcoin Core.
+After that, we'll sum up the conclusions we came to after researching the existing identifiable cases.

 Summarising reports
 -------------------